gpitrella/PF-FrontEnd/README.md

 You have to replace `DB_USER` and `DB_PASSWORD` with your own credentials to connect to postgres database.
 This file will be ignored by github, as it contains sensitive information (the credentials).

-The DB_KEY is a random security keyword, you can change or keep it.
+The `DB_KEY` is a random security keyword, you can change or keep it.
+The `ACCESS_TOKEN` is a security keyword to Mercado Pago, you can create one in this platform and make a success buy.
+In this link https://www.mercadopago.com.ar/developers/es/docs/checkout-api/integration-test/test-cards you can get all information to check a success buy in TechMarket.

 In Auth Config you must generated your own Google and SendGrid credential to use this functionalities.